vimc/montagu-db-backup/README.md

 You will then need to clone the contents of the `barman_recover` volume into a suitable place for the Postgres server to read from.

-There is a nightly recovery - you can trigger this at other times by running
+Every night a snapshot of the database is written out to the `barman_nightly` volume.
+You can trigger this at other times by running

 ```
 ./barman-montagu update-nightly
 ```

+For a manual dump, prefer the `barman-montagu recover` which writes to the `barman_recover` volume.

 To remove all traces of barman (the container and the volumes), use: